Seagate/cortx/doc/Deploying a VM.rst

   - ens256 - public data

   **Note**: As there is a single-node VM, the above IP addresses are also VIPs.

+17. If required, change the hostname by running the following command:

+  - **hostnamectl set-hostname <new-name>**

+    To verify the change in hostname, run the following command:

+    - **hostnamectl status**

 **Note**: It is not recommended to use VMware products as CORTX may break due to kernel dependencies.